Etymology: Interesting Origins of Ten Common Words That Might Surprise You

 Of course, the simplest way now we can do this is simply by 'googling' the question "What is the origin of---?"
 Sometimes you come up with a satisfactory answer.
 Sometimes you don't.
 You do have to remember to always be wary of what you find on the internet.

-For instance, there are a lot of myths regarding the origins of certain words or phrases out there, so you need to do your research and look up reputable and reliable sources so that you know your information is correct.
+For instance, there are a lot of myths regarding the origins of certain words or phrases out there.
+You need to do your research and look up reputable and reliable sources so that you know your information is correct.
 Wikipedia can be a great resource tool, but it isn't always completely accurate, since almost anyone can add anything to it.
 However, it's a great place for royalty free images!

 Just to give you an example, I remember reading many years ago about the origin of the word "kangaroo."
 The old story goes that the name was first recorded as "kanguru" on 12 July 1770 in an entry in the diary of Sir Joseph Banks that occurred at the site of modern Cooktown on the banks of the Endeavour River where a ship under the command of Lieutenant James Cook was beached for almost seven weeks to repair damage sustained on the Great Barrier Reef.